-Before we look at which side is better Zimbabwe or Zambia, we need to establish why it is important or why Victoria Falls should be your next ideal vacation spot.
+Before we look at which side is better Zimbabwe or Zambia, we need to establish why it is important .

-Victoria Falls holds the world record for being the largest sheet of falling water in the world; it is 108m tall and 1708m wide.
-It is about twice the height of North America’s Niagra Falls and has about 500 million litres of water that pass through every minute.
+Victoria Falls holds the world record for being the largest sheet of falling water in the world. it is 108m tall and 1708m wide.
+It is about twice the height of North America’s Niagra Falls and has about 500 million litres.

-The falls mark the border line between Zimbabwe and Zambia and whichever side you decide to stay you are guaranteed to see the falls however 75% are seen from the Zimbabwean side and 25% are visible on the Zambian side.
-You can also get to see the falls from an aerial view by going on a helicopter or the famous micro light flights in Zambia.
+The falls mark the border line between Zimbabwe and Zambia.
+You’ll see Victoria Falls from either side, but Zimbabwe offers a view of 75% .
+You can also get to see the falls from an aerial view by going on micro light flights in Zambia.

-The Victoria Falls National Park (Zimbabwe) and the Mosi-oa-Tunya National Park (Zambia) which are rich in wildlife including the big five, hippos, crocodiles, a wide variety of antelope, giraffes and zebra just to name a few.
-The Mosi-oa-Tunya National Park in Zambia is a UNESCO World Heritage Site and what makes it unique is that it’s the only wildlife area with white rhinos which are closely protected.
+The Victoria Falls National Park (Zimbabwe) and the Mosi-oa-Tunya National Park (Zambia) which are rich in wildlife.
+The Mosi-oa-Tunya National Park in Zambia is a UNESCO World Heritage Site.
+It is the only wildlife area with white rhinos which are closely protected.